vonzweigbergksamuel/vonzweigbergksamuel/README.md

 ## About me

-💼 Currently working on my own 2d platformer game in the Godot Engine.
+💼 Currently working at Flowbic in Kalmar.
 <br>
 📚 Studying Web Development at Linnaeus University in Kalmar, Sweden.
 <br>